Santos Bravos (TV series)

-Santos Bravos is a Latin American reality series produced by HYBE Latin America to form a new boy band.
-The program features 16 later 17 contestants from across Latin America, the United States, and Spain, and follows their training and performances in pursuit of a debut lineup.
-It premiered in August 2025 across several platforms, including YouTube, Spotify, Vix, and Exa TV, and incorporates interactive fan participation through online voting, social media, and live events.
+Santos Bravos is a Latin American reality series produced by Hybe Latin America to form a boy band.
+The program features 17 contestants from across Latin America, the United States, and Spain, and follows their training and performances in pursuit of making the debut lineup.
+It premiered in August 2025 across several platforms, including YouTube, Spotify, Vix, and Exa TV, and incorporated interactive fan participation through online voting, social media, and live events.
+The competition resulted in the formation of the five-member group Santos Bravos.

 Concept

-Santos Bravos combines Hybe's structured artist training system with Latin America's cultural and artistic influences.
+Santos Bravos combines Hybe's artist training system with Latin American cultural and artistic influences.
 The series follows contestants' growth within the company's global production model.
-Hybe Latin America CEO Isaac Lee stated that the project reflects Bang Si-hyuk's vision, balancing between local culture and a global perspective while positioning Latin music for future growth.
+Hybe Latin America CEO Isaac Lee stated that the project reflects Hybe chairman Bang Si-hyuk's vision, balancing local culture and a global perspective while positioning Latin music for future growth.
 It has been described as both entertainment and "a new movement that unites music, culture and communities, breaking down borders".
 The project is part of Hybe's "multi-home, multi-genre" strategy to expand into regional markets.
 It is the company's second initiative in the region, following Pase a la Fama, an audition program launched with Telemundo in June 2025.
 That show debuted at the top of U.S. Spanish-language TV ratings in its timeslot, attracting more than 688,000 viewers for its first episode.